jlkruguer/neuro140/README.md

 The zipped data files are too large to upload to GitHub.
 To get the data used in this project please email me at jordan.kruguer@gmail.com.

+For best performance make sure to use the GPU option under runtime preferences.

+final_project.ipynb contains all code to build a Pix2Pix model, load preprocessed and custom datasets, as well as monitor and visualize the training of a built model.
+Please see the file for additional details.